 What should I expect after a tooth extraction?

 Following a tooth extraction procedure, you may experience some tenderness and mild discomfort around the site where the tooth was removed and should plan on resting for the remainder of the day.
 After that, you should be able to return to your regular activities.

 If you have a surgical extraction, typical after-care includes:

-- Avoiding rigorous physical activity for a couple of days that might worsen bleeding
+- Avoid rigorous physical activity for a couple of days that might worsen bleeding

 - Maintaining a diet of soft foods for at least a few days following the procedure

-- Refrain from smoking for at least 24 hours after the surgical extraction, as this can loosen the blood clot
+- Refrain from smoking after the surgical extraction, as this can loosen the blood clot (dry socket)

 Oral hygiene is necessary following any tooth extraction.
-Gentle rinsing after you eat will help prevent food particles from becoming lodged inside the extraction site.
+After the first 24 hours, begin rinsing after you eat to help prevent food particles from becoming lodged inside the extraction site.
 Our staff will advise you with an individualized set of after-care recommendations based on your own specific situation.